MoElkhidir/mo-lang/README.md

 # Welcome to `mo-lang`
-**Disclaimer:** The language is still in early phase of development.
+**Disclaimer:** The language is still in an early phase of development.

 **Current features:**
-1. Source code scanning and token generation.
+1. Source-code scanning and token generation.

 ## How to run your first program:
-Goes without saying given the list of features above, your first program is not even executable.
+Goes without saying that given the list of feature(s) above, your first program is not even executable.
-Nonetheless, it is still fun to run something made by another human!
+Nonetheless, it is still fun to run the scanner and see what it does!

 1. Package the source code